top of page

 What Is Initial Funding and Why It Matters

-Types of initial funding:
+Common sources of initial funding:

 • Personal savings

-• Friends and family contributions
+• Friends and family

-• Business grants
+• Government grants

 • Startup loans

-• Crowdfunding campaigns
+• Crowdfunding

-Why Securing Funding Early Matters for Founders
+Why Securing Funding Early Matters

-• Avoid burnout: Founders with funding make smarter, long-term decisions.
+Founders with funding make smarter, long-term decisions.

 What You Need Before You Raise Capital

-• Clear business idea with problem-solution fit
+• A clear business idea with problem–solution fit

-• Registered ABN and business name
+• ABN and registered business name

-• Business structure (company preferred for equity)
+• A suitable business structure (company preferred if raising equity)

-• Pitch deck or one-page plan
+• A simple pitch deck or one-page business plan

-How to Secure Initial Funding in Australia (Step-by-Step)
+How to Secure Initial Funding in Australia:

 Step 1: Bootstrap Intelligently

-• Use personal funds or time to build a minimum viable product (MVP)
+• Building a minimum viable product (MVP)

 Step 2: Explore Government Grants

-• Examples: Boosting Female Founders, CSIRO Kick-Start, Accelerating Commercialisation
+• Accelerating Commercialisation

 Step 3: Apply for Startup Loans

-• Prepare basic financials and proof of concept
+• Proof of concept

-• Understand repayment terms and personal liability
+• Understanding of repayment terms and personal guarantees

 Step 4: Pitch to Friends, Family, or Early Angels